 UNC Dining Services manages all liquor licenses on campus and is responsible for the safe serving of alcohol to our campus community and guests.

 UNC Catering certified TIPS-trained bartenders must serve all alcohol.
 All managers and bartenders are TIPS Certified (Training for Intervention Procedures) and follow the guidelines for serving patrons over the 21 years of age.
 We reserve the right to refuse service or limit alcohol service in compliance with Colorado State Regulations.
 No refunds will be given in the event of such occurrence.

-- Host Bars will not exceed 2 hours.
+- Host Bar Option 1 above - will not exceed 2 hours

 - If a Cash Bar is offered in conjunction with a Host bar, the total length of alcohol service will not exceed 5 hours.

 - All alcohol service will end no later than 10pm.

 - A maximum of 3 hours will be allowed for alcohol service after the end of the meal service.